semantic-flow/sflo-dendron-notes/sflow.concept.identifier.md

 [[sflow.concept.identifier.node]] refer to something at-least-partially abstract:

 - /ns/djradon ([[sflow.concept.mesh.resource.node.reference]]) refers to a person
-- /ns/djradon/bio-dataset ([[sflow.concept.mesh.resource.node.dataset]]) refers to a dataset in general
+- /ns/djradon/bio-dataset ([[sflow.concept.mesh.resource.node.data]]) refers to a dataset in general
   - arguably this is less abstract, but say there's a dataset somewhere out there in a non-RDF format; this identifier might connote the same data as that other one
 - /ns ([[sflow.concept.mesh.resource.node.namespace]]) refers to an addressable (virtual) place
   - at some point in the future, the content could change, but the address is still out there